afalchetti/slidesync/README.md

 ### Prerequisites

-This package depends on OpenCV 3, wxWidgets 3, OpenGL 3+ and ImageMagick 7 (with 8 bit quantum).
+This package depends on OpenCV 3, wxWidgets 3, OpenGL 3+, FFMPEG and ImageMagick 7 (with 8 bit quantum).

 ## Authors